aleasoluciones/simpleamqp/README.md

 [![Build Status](https://travis-ci.org/aleasoluciones/simpleamqp.svg?branch=master)](https://travis-ci.org/aleasoluciones/simpleamqp)
 [![GoDoc](https://godoc.org/github.com/aleasoluciones/simpleamqp?status.png)](http://godoc.org/github.com/aleasoluciones/simpleamqp)

-SimpleAMQP is a minimal wrapper around the excelent AMQP library [github.com/streadway/amqp](http://github.com/streadway/amqp)
+SimpleAMQP is very opinionated minimal wrapper around the excelent AMQP library [github.com/streadway/amqp](http://github.com/streadway/amqp), created to help implement microservices with the following characteristic:
-It provided a AMQP Consumer and a AMQP Publisher.It was designed with the following goals in mind:
- * minimal api to create microservices that reacts to a events and publish events
+ * Publish all the domain especific events to a exchange
+ * Reacts to events from a exchange
+ * Long running processes that tries to be always running
+ * Best effort to send or receive the message

 ## Uses Cases
 ### Publish to a exchange